 Another option for preventing your dog from eating the cat’s food is to block off the feline’s feeding area with a safety gate.
 Your cat can effortlessly jump over the gate while most dogs simply cannot scale them.

 The Carlson Pet Products Extra Wide Walk-Thru Gate makes it easy for you to get through the barrier too.

 - Related Read: DIY Dog Gate Plans You Can Build Today (With Pictures)

 3. Opt for a Feeding Schedule Over Free-Feeding

-While many pet parents choose to free-feed their cat to allow her to graze at will, this can be tough in a multi-pet household.
+While many pet parents choose to free-feed their cat to allow them to graze at will, this can be tough in a multi-pet household.
 Consider serving your cat several meals a day at the same time, as your pets need a daily routine.
 Stay close by to ensure your dog doesn’t sniff out and get into the cat food.

 4. Teach Your Dog “Leave It”

 If you don’t want to put up barriers or monitor your cat as they eat, the “leave it” command could work wonders for your life.
 Each time you catch Fido sneakily making their way toward the cat’s food, use this command to get them to leave the food alone.